Misti: Name and settlement history

-The name "Misti" originates from either the Quechuan language or Spanish.
+The name "Misti" may derive from either Quechuan or Spanish.
 It means 'mixed', 'mestizo' or 'white' and may refer to the volcano's snow cover.
-The indigenous names are Putina, which means 'mountain that growls' in the Puquina language, while the Aymara language terms for Misti are Anukara or Anuqara ('dog').
-All three terms refer to the dog-like appearance of the volcano when viewed from the Andean Plateau, known as the Altiplano.
-The volcano was originally known as Putina and only became known as Misti beginning in the 1780s.
-Other names for the volcano are Guagua-Putina, El Volcán ('the volcano'), San Francisco and Volcán de Arequipa ('Arequipa volcano').
+In Spanish the name is arthrous (written with the definite article el, as el Misti) and some English sources call it "El Misti".
+Indigenous names include Putina, meaning 'mountain that growls' in the Puquina language, while the Aymara language terms for Misti are Anukara or Anuqara ('dog').
+All names refer to the dog-like appearance of the volcano when viewed from the Andean Plateau, known as the Altiplano.
+Earlier sources referred to the volcano as Putina; the name "Misti" appears from the 1780s onward.
+Other names for the volcano are Guagua-Putina, El Volcán ('the volcano'), San Francisco, and Volcán de Arequipa ('Arequipa volcano').
 Some Spanish chroniclers have confused it with other volcanoes like Ubinas and Huaynaputina.

-Settlement of the region began more than 1,500 years ago.
-(Note: In the Middle Horizon between 400-1130 AD, most likely.)
-It is unclear whether the Inca were the first Altiplano political entities to influence the region or whether previous cultures played a role, but by the arrival of the Spanish, the area was densely populated, and there were canals, roads and buildings where Arequipa is today.
-The city itself was founded on 15 August 1540, and Misti is featured on its seal.
-The volcano is the house mountain of Arequipa, whose residents view themselves as the offspring of the mountain.
+Settlement in the region began over 1,500 years ago, most likely during the time period named "Middle Horizon".
+It is unclear whether the Inca were the first Altiplano civilizations to influence the region or whether previous cultures played a role.
+By the arrival of the Spanish, the area was densely populated, and there were canals, roads and buildings where the city of Arequipa is today.
+The city was founded on 15 August 1540.
+Misti is the hausberg of Arequipa and features on its seal; the residents view themselves as the offspring of the mountain.